Write a Server and Client Communicating via RPC (C++)

 Actually, we can make the line even shorter.
 Have another look at our current code:

-defs->component(server, "random_number_server",
+def->component(server, "random_number_server",

 "Ice object name of the random number server component.");

 This still feels a bit repetitive, does it not?
-In fact, in a standard setup like this, defs->component() is able to infer the default name and generate a suitable description just from the server argument (or, more precisely, its type).
+In fact, in a standard setup like this, def->component() is able to infer the default name and generate a suitable description just from the server argument (or, more precisely, its type).
 Thus, we can reduce the call to just:

 It does not get much more minimal than that.
 However, remember that you can always override the defaults if they do not fit your specific use case.